-- Be accessible to students to provide timely advice that reflects diverse needs. - Take opportunities to be involved in the wide range of activities available to promote collegiality, citizenship and UC reputation.
-For example: participation and engagement in Student Orientation; staff recruitment activities; Department/School/Faculty/UC Committees; student-led activities. - Advance UC's reach and reputation by creating and undertaking opportunities to serve at national levels.
-For example: Outreach and student recruitment activities; Alumni events; conferences; advisory boards; media interviews, expert opinions and advice. - Undertake academic review opportunities to support course and year-level reviews and reforms by engaging in quality assurance mechanisms and external moderation as required. - Support the University to meet its obligations under the Education Act 1989 - to advance learning and knowledge, ensure research and teaching are closely interdependent, meet international standards of research and teaching, be a repository of knowledge and expertise, and undertake the role of critic and conscience of society.
+- Be accessible to students to provide timely advice that reflects diverse needs. - Take opportunities to lead and be involved in the wide range of activities available to promote collegiality, citizenship and UC reputation.
+For example: participation and engagement in Student Orientation; staff recruitment activities; Department/School/Faculty/UC/sector Committees; student-led activities. - Advance UC's national and global reach and reputation by creating and undertaking opportunities to serve at national and international levels.
+For example: Outreach and international student recruitment activities; Alumni events; conferences; advisory boards; media interviews, expert opinions and advice. - Undertake academic review opportunities to support course and year-level reviews and reforms by engaging in quality assurance mechanisms and external moderation as required. - Support the University to meet its obligations under the Education Act 1989 - to advance learning and knowledge, ensure research and teaching are closely interdependent, meet international standards of research and teaching, be a repository of knowledge and expertise, and undertake the role of critic and conscience of society.